Monitor New Florida DBA Registrations for Your Brand

 The reliability gotcha: poll wide, never narrow

 This is the one thing that decides whether a brand watch actually catches everything.
-The API exposes only the filing date — there is no "ingested at" timestamp you can query.
 Sunbiz releases filings to us with a lag, so the most recent filing-dates are always still filling in: a match dated today may not land in the mirror until a day or two later.
+For fictitious names and partnerships, the API exposes only the filing date — there is no "ingested at" timestamp you can query.

 That breaks the obvious design — "every run, fetch the last 7 days."
-Filings dated inside last week's window keep arriving after this week's window has already slid past them, so a narrow, non-overlapping poll misses them permanently.
-There is no ingestion-time filter to catch up with later.
+Filings dated inside last week's window keep arriving after this week's window has already slid past them, so a narrow, non-overlapping poll misses them permanently, with no ingestion-time filter to catch up with later.

 The fix is to make the window much wider than your polling interval and dedupe on your side: